 Home ownership is not right or affordable for everyone but renting a home locally can also be challenging for many with low to average incomes.
 This is because local private market rents are relatively expensive and rarely affordable to those who may require housing benefit assistance, including many people in work.
 Demand means that people with below average or insecure incomes or poor credit histories are effectively excluded from privately renting a home, creating increased demand for socially rented housing and pressure on local homelessness services.
-The affordability of privately rented housing increases with the size of property so low and single income families are most likely struggle to find an affordable home to rent.
+The affordability of privately rented housing increases with the size of property, so lower and single income families are most likely struggle to find an affordable home to rent.
+However, people under 35 receive a lower rate of housing benefit (room rate) which can also make finding accommodation more difficult for them.
 On average 5 to 6 households approach the Council every week for homelessness advice or assistance and difficulties securing a private rented tenancy are the main reason why they do so.